Smartphone USB tethering

 /etc/init.d/network restart

-If all went well, you should be able to see something like the following in the kernel log
+If all went well, you should be able to see something like the following in the log

 [ 176.449246] usb 1-1: new high-speed USB device number 3 using orion-ehci